 Each job has so called "available delivery slot" counter.
 Each transport has a transport_delivery_slot_cost parameter, which defaults to default_delivery_slot_cost parameter which is set to 5 by default.
 This is the k from the paragraph above.
 Each time k entries of the job are selected for delivery, this counter is incremented by one.
-Once there are some slots accumulated, job which requires no more than that number of slots to be fully delivered can preempt this job.
+Once there are some slots accumulated, job which requires no more than that amount of slots to be fully delivered can preempt this job.

 [Well, the truth is, the counter is incremented every time an entry is selected and it is divided by k when it is used.
 Or even more true, there is no division, the other side of the equation is multiplied by k.
 But for the understanding it's good enough to use the above approximation of the truth.]

 OK, so now we know the conditions which must be satisfied so one job can preempt another one.
 But what job gets preempted, how do we choose what job preempts it if there are several valid candidates, and when does all this exactly happen?